Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation.md

 aban documents are composition of nodes and how they link to each other.

-In terms of graph theory, we can think of an aban document as a tree.
+In terms of graph theory, we may think of an aban document as a tree.

 Comparing to graph theory, I will use